memory125/magic-vue/README.md

 # Product Data Sample
 * This sample is based on Product Sample, and adding new feature to get data via REST API.

+# Product Vuex Sample
+* This sample is based on Product Data Sample, and adding new feature implemented via Vuex.